jimbobarto/sigmar-media/README.md

    ]
 }
 ```
-and this will results in the following set of credentials for the 'name' channel above
+the above credentials hierarchy results in the following set of credentials below
 ```
 {
    "credential_item_1": "credential_value_1",